1979 Atlantic hurricane season: Storm names

+The following list of names was used for named storms that formed in the North Atlantic in 1979.
+This was the first Atlantic hurricane season to utilize both female and male names for tropical storms.
+Storms were named Ana, Bob, Claudette, David, Frederic, and Henri for the first (and, in the cases of David and Frederic, only) time in 1979.
+The names Elena and Gloria were previously used under the old naming convention.

 Retirement

-In the spring of 1980, at the 2nd session of the RA IV hurricane committee, the World Meteorological Organization retired the names David and Frederic from its rotating name lists due to the deaths and damage they caused, and they will not be used again for another Atlantic hurricane.
-They were replaced with Danny and Fabian for the 1985 season, respectively.
+In the spring of 1980, the World Meteorological Organization retired the names David and Frederic from its rotating name lists due to the deaths and damage they caused, and they will not be used again in the North Atlantic.
+They were replaced with Danny and Fabian, respectively, for the 1985 season.

 Season effects

-The following table lists all of the storms that have formed in the 1979 Atlantic hurricane season.
-It includes their duration, names, landfall(s) (in parentheses), damages, and death totals.
+This is a table of all of the storms that formed in the 1979 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1979 USD.